Molaison/MantaID/readme.md

 ### How to use API:

-MantaID achieves a more comprehensive approach for a small number of ID identification and can be used with MantaIDAPI.
+MantaID achieves a more comprehensive approach for a small number of ID identification and can be used with MantaID API.
 First, we remove the mismatched databases by regular expressions, then visit the corresponding resource page by URL and filter them according to the access status code, and finally retrieve the text of the web page and judge whether it contains the information of non-existent resources, and thus remaining ones are the possible databases.

-To retrieve the results, you can use the `curl` in the terminal.
+To retrieve the results, you can use the `curl` in the terminal(bash or other shells).
 Please replace the brackets with you own choices.
 The mode must be either `quick` or `general`.

 ```bash
 curl -X GET "http://164.92.98.237/MantaIDapi/ID_search?ID={ID of interest}&quick={mode}" -H "accept: */*"